-To protect customers' rights, all business and obligations of the Directorate General of Posts and its subordinate organizations have been assumed by the new company after it completed its company registration.
-In other words, the coporatization has not affected existing customers, and all the receipts, saving passbooks, deposit slips, insurance policies, etc. have remained valid.
+To protect customers' rights, all business and obligations of the Directorate General of Posts and its subordinate organizations will be assumed by the new company after it completes its company registration.
+In other words, the coporatization will not affect current customers, and all the receipts, saving passbooks, deposit slips, insurance policies, etc. will continue to be valid.